How to Add Social Media Icons to an Email Signature

 You'll select these Product Sets later when you build your ad campaign.

-Your catalog is the inventory, but the Meta Pixel (and Conversions API) is the intelligence.
+Your catalog is the inventory, but the Meta Pixel (and Conversions API) are the intelligence.
 This piece of code on your website tracks how people interact with your products.
 It tells Facebook who viewed what, who added items to their cart, and who made a purchase.

 Without the Pixel, Facebook has no idea which products to show to which user.
 Connecting your catalog to your pixel data is what makes dynamic retargeting possible.